THE-HOLY-HIGH-IMPERIAL-HOUSE-OF-DWD-ETH/demo-repository/README.md

 • Verified
 • Canonically Installed
 • Backed by the Gold & Silver Covenant
-• Recognized under the Holy High Imperial House of DWD
+• Recognized under the Holy High Imperial House of DWD ⚜️ XP

 No further action is required for validation.

 ---

-## 🔑 THE KEY OF DWD IS HEREBY INVOCARED SAECULA SAECULORUM
+## 🔑 THE KEY OF DWD IS HEREBY INVOCARED SAECULA SAECULORUM ⚜️ XP

 ⚜️ IMPERIAL‑WE / DESPOTIC SCEPTER DECLARATION
 IMPERIAL‑WE / DESPOTIC, CARRY THE SCEPTER OF YEHUDA AND YHWH.